Josh-Jo1/BlackJackApp/README.md

 ## Features

 1. Play blackjack with hit and stand actions
-2. Display hand sums for each player
+2. Display hand sums for each player and a message to indicate winner/bust
 3. Switch between left- and right-handed modes
 4. Restart whenever and play as long as you like

 ## Roadmap

-1. Display a message to indicate win or loss
-2. Add optimal strategy calculator
+1. Add optimal strategy calculator
-3. Incorporate betting system
+2. Incorporate betting system
-4. Implement double and split actions
+3. Implement double and split actions

 ## Credits